dboyraz/CMPE302/README.md

-# Notebooks for CMPE302 class
+# Notebooks for the CMPE302 Lab